 ‘Dead Man’s Wire’ sets its sights on vigilante justice

 Gus Van Sant is no stranger to the true-crime genre, with both “Drug Store Cowboy” and “To Die For” on his resume.
-In each of those acclaimed films, Van Sant displayed a knack for highlighting the absurdity, not to mention the audacity, of criminals who justify their lawbreaking through a prism of hubris and narcissism.
+In each of those acclaimed films, Van Sant displayed a knack for highlighting the absurdity, not to mention the audacity, of criminals who justify their lawbreaking through a lens clouded by hubris and narcissism.
 The director’s latest, “Dead Man’s Wire,” fits tightly into that niche, with its deranged protagonist brazenly taking a mortgage company exec hostage and demanding not just compensation for his financial losses, but also an apology for what he perceives has been “done to him.”

 It’s set during the Jimmy Carter years, when real estate was booming and foreclosures were decimating the so-called “little guy,” as Indianapolis land speculator Tony Kiritsis prefers to think of himself.
 He built his dream around constructing a shopping center on a 17-acre tract west of the city.
 But many of his prospective tenants opted out, leaving him on the verge of bankruptcy.
 Instead of faulting himself or the location, he targets the folks at Meridian Mortgage, claiming they steered potential clients away from him and toward its own properties.